ardent-development/Clicker/README.txt

 `mandel`.

 4. clicker({2/3,3,5,7},"root(x,3)","cbrts",0)
-Gets the cube roots of 2/3, 3, 5, and 7; stores the results of each iteration to a series of variables in the folder "clkrvars"
+Recursively gets the cube roots of 2/3, 3, 5, and 7; stores the results of each iteration to a series of variables in the folder "clkrvars"

 5. clicker([[5,3][8,2]],"x^4","mat",0)
 Gets the 4th power of the matrix, and stores the results of each iteration to a